There’s a crisis among men today, and the art of "being a man" is getting lost. So many people aren't sure how to be a man anymore.

 Again, Ortega writes that a Wendy “makes every decision and takes on the responsibilities of her partner, thus justifying his unreliability.
 We can find Wendy people even within the immediate family: the overprotecting mothers.”

-Wendy acts more like mom than a girlfriend.
+Wendy acts more like a mom than a girlfriend.
 Is that what you want?
 I didn’t think so.
+It is important one should know how to overcome the Peter Pan syndrome.

 Work is always a part of becoming a man.
 Your job is one way to wrestle the chaos into order to build a better world.